 Review by Jack Kibble-White

 For a time in the early-to-mid-1990s, confessional autobiographical comics were a big thing amongst the alternative crowd.
-Chester Brown was doing it with Yummy Fur, Seth was bringing us his slices of live via Palookaville and even future Captain America scribe Ed Brubaker was getting in on the act with Lowlife.
+Chester Brown was doing it with Yummy Fur, Seth was bringing us his slices of life via Palookaville and even future Captain America scribe Ed Brubaker was getting in on the act with Lowlife.
 Unarguably though, the comics creator that offered up the frankest depiction of their daily struggles was Joe Matt.

 A friend of the aforementioned Seth and Chester Brown, Matt’s Peepshow was almost pathological in its desire to cast its creator in pretty much the worst possible light.
 Peepshow: The Cartoon Diary of Joe Matt is a collection of his earliest strips.
 Although he has continued to plough a similar autobiographical furrow in subsequent years, starting with The Poor Bastard, it’s these early strips, with their stripped down visual aesthetic, tiny comic panels and insistence at dwelling upon Matt’s porn habit in a most perfunctory way, that resonate strongest.

 Whereas his later work, such as Fair Weather, bring more technique and poetic qualities to the page, they lose something of the appealing visceral quality of this first collection.
 Make no mistake it’s a grim read, partly due to Matt’s extremely basic lifestyle, but mainly due to his unflinching desire to uncover every dark thought he’s ever had or selfish attribute that he possesses.
 He treats his girlfriend, Trish, terribly and is an extreme miser.